-Best hybrid mattress Alexander Signature hybrid by Nest
+Our favorite hybrid mattress Sparrow Signature Hybrid by Nest

 Purple has a smart comfort grid, a stretch cover that’s soft and stretchable, and a dual-layer foam base.
 The open grid design helps to control temperature, and the brand uses temperature-neutral materials throughout their construction.
 The original stretch cover is also breathable to promote a cooling airflow.

 Ghost Bed has a high-tech gel memory foam, and the latex foam layer pulls out heat to keep you cool.
 The base is a high-density foam that allows for good spinal alignment without an uncomfortable hard mattress.
 The Aerated Latex Foam has small holes in this top latex layer that constantly pull heat away from the body for a cooler sleep.

 Type: Latex + gel memory foam

 Warranty: 20 years